Edgar Broughton Band: Career

 Their next single, "Apache Dropout", combined The Shadows' "Apache" with Captain Beefheart's "Drop Out Boogie".
 Jerry Lordan, the composer of "Apache", insisted that the title be "Apache Dropout" instead of the original "Drop out Apache".
 The single reached No. 33 on the UK Singles Chart.

 In 1971, the band decided that existence as a power trio was limiting, and asked Victor Unitt, who had been playing meanwhile in The Pretty Things, to rejoin the band.
 In May, with the new lineup, they released their eponymous third album, which contained "Evening Over Rooftops" (again with strings by Bedford).
 Edgar Broughton Band contained heavy blues and even country influences.

 The album was followed by the release of the double A-side "Hotel Room"/"Call Me A Liar".
 The single failed to chart, but the album sold well throughout Europe, especially in Germany.

 With the success of their third album, the Edgar Broughton Band relocated to Devon to begin recording for their next album, In Side Out.
 The band then recorded their fifth album, Oora, in 1972; following the release of this album Unitt departed the band.

 In 1975 the band signed to NEMS.
 In the same year, John Thomas joined the band on guitar for the Broughtons' sixth album, Bandages.
 This featured a softer sound than previous releases.
 Shortly after the release of Bandages, Thomas left and was replaced by Terry Cottam.
 In 1976, having recorded the live album Live Hits Harder (which was not released until 1979), the Edgar Broughton Band dissolved.

-However, Edgar and Steve Broughton together with Grant regrouped as The Broughtons to release Parlez-Vous English? in 1979, with Tom Nordon and Pete Tolson (ex-Pretty Things) playing guitar and Richard de Bastion on keyboards.
+However, Edgar and Steve Broughton together with Grant regrouped as The Broughtons to release Parlez-Vous English? in 1979, with Tom Nordon and Pete Tolson (ex-the Pretty Things) playing guitar and Richard de Bastion on keyboards.
 This was the Band's first adventure into a fuller, more orchestral style of heavy rock.
 Pete Tolson was not retained after the release of the album and was replaced by Thomas for the two years of European touring that followed.
 Tom Nordon appears again, along with keyboardists Duncan Bridgeman and Dennis Haynes, on Superchip, released in 1982.

 After this the band dissolved again; recording no more studio material but touring infrequently throughout the 1980s and 1990s.
 A mini-tour in 1989 called Draw The Line in 89 included a gig at The Oval in London.
 The band reformed properly once again in 2006, with Edgar's son Luke joining on keyboards and guitar, after the re-issue of their back catalogue had stimulated new interest in their work.
 They had a mini tour of England and Germany then completed a European tour in 2007, including an appearance at the German Burg Herzberg Festival.
 The Edgar Broughton Band disbanded once again in 2010, with Edgar Broughton opting to continue to perform as a solo artist.

-Steve Broughton died on 29 May 2022.
+Drummer Steve Broughton died on 29 May 2022.

+Bass player Arthur Grant died on 31 August 2026.